Buying Lawyers Malpractice Insurance – What You Need to Know

 Selecting A Broker for Lawyers Malpractice

-Professional liability is a complex area of commercial insurance, and an insurance advisor selected for procuring your firm’s coverage should be specifically well-versed in professional liability insurance.
+Professional liability is a complex area of commercial insurance, and an insurance advisor selected for obtaining your firm’s coverage should be specifically well-versed in professional liability insurance.
 Brokers perform the following functions that require specific expertise:

 - Selection of insurers